ssaldner/pure3d/docs/architecture/DigitalScholarlyEditions.md

 ## SIP
 The hard work of digitizing something in the real world into a 3D model is out of scope here.
 We assume that researchers somehow have succeeded in doing this, and now they want to tell their research story about this piece of the real world by making use of this model.
 This is the part we want to facilitate.
 As we see it now, we give them a workspace, centered around a single DSE.
 In that workspace, a team of editors can produce tours and overlays in the models of the DSE, they can write annotations pointed at specific objects in the models, they can write articles and link those to the models.
-They can include addtional content such as images and videos.
+They can include additional content such as images and videos.
 When they are done, they can submit the contents of their workspace to the Pure3D repository, which will perform checks, offer previews, etc. When all is well, the fresh DSE is safely archived.
 The editors can then issue the *publish* command after which the repository publishes the DSE to the outside world and gives it a persistent identifier.

 ## AIP